-Korossy alleges in the lawsuit filed in Ottawa County Common Pleas Court that Put-in-Bay Village Council officials inflicted emotional distress, destroyed his reputation by making false statements to investigators and the media and failed to properly train or fund the police department.
+Korossy alleges in the lawsuit filed in Ottawa County Common Pleas Court that Put-in-Bay Village Council officials inflicted emotional distress, destroyed his reputation by making false statements to investigators and the media, and failed to train or fund the police department adequately.
 The Put-in-Bay police department has a history of being called into court.
-The following is a glimpse of some of the legal action taken against the island police department in recent years.
+The following is a glimpse of some legal action taken against the island police department in recent years.

 Case finally settled